scylladb/scylladb/docs/kb/scylla-and-spark-integration.rst

 Run application
 ~~~~~~~~~~~~~~~

-The application is built, Spark is up, and Scylla has all the necessary
+The application is built, Spark is up, and ScyllaDB has all the necessary
 tables created and contains the input data for our example.
 This means
 that we are ready to run the application.
-Make sure that Scylla is
+Make sure that ScyllaDB is
 running and execute (still in the Spark directory) the following
 command):